KyleAndrey/DTS_PMS/README.md

 There are 3 things within the DTS_ManagementSystem directory that you should take note of.

-- **`DTS Folder`** -> The project folder which contains the settings.py, urls.py and other files that define a django project.
+- **`DTS Folder`** -> The project folder which contains the settings.py, urls.py and other files that define a **Django** project.
 There should only be one project folder inside a certain project.

 - **`system Folder`** -> An app folder which contains the files you will be working with the most.
 There can be multiple of these app folders in a project, each should have a different name and must be referenced in the settings.py.